 Cotton, Hannah M. “The Archive of Salome Komaise Daughter of Levi: Another Archive from the ‘Cave of Letters’.”
 Zeitschrift für Papyrologie und Epigraphik 105 (1995: (171–208.

-All six of the documents from the archive of Salome Komaise, the daughter of Levi.
+This article brings all six documents from the archive of Salome Komaise, daughter of Levi.
 The Greek text is accompanied by an English translation and comprehensive philological discussion.

 Cotton, Hannah M.2001.
 “Documentary Texts from the Judaean Desert: A Matter of Nomenclature.”
 SCI 20: 113–119.